Indian Students Turn to France, Germany Amid Visa Uncertainty in Canada, UK — and Rising Costs in US

 Why France and Germany?

-Germany’s zero tuition fee public universities, streamlined visa process, and strong industry links make it ideal for STEM students.
-France is pushing English-taught programs and promoting regional cities with lower living costs, supported by scholarship schemes and the India-France 2030 plan to host 30,000 Indian students.
+Germany’s zero tuition fee at public universities, streamlined visa process, and strong industry links makes it ideal for STEM students.
+France is pushing English taught programs and promoting regional cities with lower living costs supported by scholarships and France's plan to host 30,000 Indian students by 2030.

-• UK delays and dependent visa ban have put a brake on applications from married candidates and working professionals.
+• UK delay and dependent visa ban have put a brake on applications from married candidates and working professionals.

-• USA, while still a dream destination, is being weighed carefully due to rising tuition, living costs, and recent fraud crackdowns at fake universities.
+• USA still a dream destination, is being weighed carefully due to rising tuition, living costs, and recent crackdown on fake universities.

 Read More: